nov-lang/nov/README.md

 # nov

 # TODO
-Rewrite Ast and Parser based on the previous versions (1 and 2)

-Keep it small at first with only a few expressions and very simple declaration

 Implement basic IR then codegen to try it before adding more features

 It's fine to keep arena fucked up allocation fest until GC implementation